 The trajectory of the standardised effort time series agrees with that of the unstandardised (Fig. 3).
 After 1992, when it reached its highest value, standardised effort decreased steadily-overall by about 35%-to a minimum in 1998-2000.
 The standardised effort increased by 20% from 2000 to 2002, followed by continuous decline by approximately 3% a year until 2015.
-Over the past three years, standardized effort has slightly increasing still at a lower level compared to the period before 2015.
+Over the past four years, standardized effort has slightly increased still at a lower level compared to the period before 2012.
 This might be caused by the fact, that three offshore trawlers have been fishing in the Barents Sea for two to three months in 2015 - 2017 and replacement of trawlers in from 2018 to 2020.
+The drop in standardised effort index for both the coastal and offshore fleet in 2021, is an effect of six months data (1 Jan. to 30 Jun.
+2021).
+As shown the past years, the decline will not be pronounced when including all year around data.